 Turn into the parking lot and you are there!

 Take the 98A bus from Kuhio Ave to the Wahiawa Armory (ask the bus drive to notify you), and transfer to Oahu Bus number 88A.
 The Oahu Bus 88A will take you into Haleiwa Town and onward to the North Shore Beaches.
 Ask the bus driver once again to notify you once you have arrived at Waimea Bay Beach Park .

-Also consider stopping at Haweiwa Joe’s for dinner, before making the journey back to town.
+Also consider stopping at Haweiwa Joe’s or Cholo's for dinner, before making the journey back to town.

 Waimea Falls Park – Extend your day of North Shore fun with a family stroll that ends at this stunning Oahu waterfall.
 The walking trail is set along some beautiful botanical gardens as you make your way towards the Waimea Falls.